SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/elasticsearch-opentelemetry.md

 All logging settings are located in [Elasticsearch.conf](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html).
 By default, Elasticsearch logs are stored in `/var/log/elasticsearch/ELK-<Clustername>.log`.
 The default directory for log files is listed in the Elasticsearch.conf file.

-## Collecting Logs, Metrics & installing Elasticsearch app
+## Collecting Logs, Metrics, and installing Elasticsearch app

 Here are the steps for collecting logs, metrics, and installing the app.